7 Critical Accounting Skills You Need to Succeed in 2023

 There’s one way to combat the automation of the accounting industry — embrace it.
 Believe it or not, automation and AI accounting technology won’t steal your accounting job, it will actually benefit it: over 72% of accountants believe that technology has improved their efficiency at work, reducing time spent on administrative tasks and improving the quality of their service overall.

-If you want to excel as an accountant in 2021, you need to update your CV to account for the new tech on the rise.
-This article will explore a range of soft and hard skills that you can use to improve and update your CV.
+Today, we’ll explore a range of soft and hard skills that you can use to improve and update your CV.

 1. General Industry Knowledge

 No matter how much technology develops, there’s general industry knowledge and technical skills that every accountant needs.
 Accounting firms expect more than proficiency with Microsoft excel.
 They expect competencies like:

 Essentially, to prove that you have general accounting knowledge, you need to demonstrate to your employer that you understand the basics.
 This could be as simple as learning how to record financial statements, one of the many baseline skills every accountant needs.

 By learning the basics, you can widen the scope of your accounting skills, which will allow you to draw from different areas of expertise and coordinate with other team members more efficiently.

 If you’re new to accounting, developing your general industry knowledge will help you to determine if this is the right career path for you.
 On top of that, you can discover if there’s a specific niche that speaks to you — if your skills shine in a certain area, embrace that!

 A lot of people think that accountants just need to be good at crunching numbers, but in reality, accountants need to have flawless people skills, too.

 COVID-19 was a huge barrier in the customer service area of accounting over the past two years, so 42% of accountants have now set their main focus on client retention.